You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 Does oral minoxidil work for female pattern hair loss?

 Yes, it appears to.
-Several studies have found that low-dose oral minoxidil can be an effective treatment for female hair loss.
-(Again, remember that while the research is promising, it is not as strong as the research on topical minoxidil.)
+Several studies have found that low-dose oral minoxidil can be an effective treatment for female hair loss, with results comparable to topical treatment.

 Does oral minoxidil work better than topical minoxidil?